A guide to saving in 2021

 Easy or instant access savings accounts allow you to deposit and withdraw money whenever you like, without penalty.
-They are a useful place to keep your emergency funds but if you have any extra cash, it’s worth considering a fixed rate or notice account, which typically pay a higher rate of interest.
+They are handy for emergency funds but if you have any extra cash, it’s worth considering a fixed rate or notice account, which typically pay higher rates of interest.

-As their name suggests, fixed rate and notice accounts require you to tie up your money for a period of time or give your provider advance warning when you want to make a withdrawal.
+Fixed rate and notice accounts require you to tie-up your money for a period of time or give your provider advance warning when you want to make a withdrawal.
 This is why they tend to offer higher rates.

-A number of table topping deals come with an introductory bonus meaning the rate will suddenly drop after a period of time.
+A number of deals come with an introductory bonus meaning the rate will suddenly drop after a period of time.

-Always jot down when you opened the account and when the introductory bonus ends.
+Always jot down when you opened the account and when the introductory bonus ends and be mindful of the T&Cs.
 That way you know when to check the market to find the next best deal.